Marketing Cloud, Trailhead...

 Sales and finance see incomplete customer data when they make decisions.
 For example, sales may be trying to upsell a customer without knowing they’re behind on payments.

 The solution: Bring sales and finance together around one revenue process, and shape it around what matters the most — not a channel or a product, but the customer.

 One revenue process — shaped around the customer — gives way to automation, visibility, and intelligence.

-What's the difference between RevOps and sales ops?
+What's the difference between revenue operations and sales ops?

 Sales operations makes sales reps more efficient and more productive, driving revenue (and making revenue more predictable).
 This team plays a critical role in constantly improving the sales process.